 10 Healthy Habits for Back to School (and year round)

-- Get enough sleep.
-Protect your child’s sleep.
+- Protect your child’s sleep.
 If your child is old enough to have a cell phone or other electronics, keep those items out of the bedroom.
 Have your children hand over electronics at a time you decide upon so that your children aren’t receiving texts or other sleep-disturbing messages during the night.
 How much sleep does your child need?
 Here is a guide.
 What are some other helpful sleep tips?
 Have a bedtime routine, try to go to sleep at the same time each night, limit caffeine in the afternoon and before going to bed, and keep kids active during the day so that they are tired at night.

-- Eat breakfast.
+- Eat a healthy breakfast.
 Yes, breakfast really is important.
 Going to school on an empty stomach can lead to a hungry and grumpy child who may struggle.
 It’s important for your child to wake up early enough to eat.
 Find ways to help your particular family dynamics by planning.
 If everyone, including the adults, typically scrambles in the morning, plan out breakfast over the weekend or when you have time.
 Precook and freeze egg muffins or other types of muffins, make overnight oatmeal or breakfast bars, etc. so that everyone can prepare their own breakfast if needed.
 If your child isn’t an early morning eater, you could let him eat in the last 15 minutes at home rather than right away upon awakening.
 Aim for a healthy breakfast and avoid sugary refined cereals.
 Some back to school breakfast ideas can be found in the following blog posts :10 Healthy Breakfast Ideas to Help Your Kids Do Well in School and Kid Friendly Power Breakfasts on the Go.
 Also, this Healthy Breakfast Guide for Busy School Mornings is another tool that you can use when you are planning your breakfast options.

 - Use MyPlate as your guide to provide what your children need for growth and development.
 MyPlate is an excellent guide for showing individuals the types of foods and amounts necessary for optimal nutrition.
 MyPlate emphasizes the following: